What is halving and how does it affect the price of cryptocurrencies?

 Bitcoin Cash (BCH): Halving occurs every 630,000 blocks, which is approximately 4 years.

-Ethereum (ETH): difficulty bomb, complication of mining, occurs at the request of the developers.
+Ethereum (ETH): difficulty bomb, increasing mining complexity, occurs at the request of the developers.

-Forecasts and expectations for future halvings vary among investors and analysts, but many agree that these events can stimulate an increase in price.
-This is due to the limited supply of new coins, while demand remains at the same level.
+Investors and analysts have varying expectations regarding future halvings, but many agree that these events could drive price increases.
+This is due to the limited supply of new coins, while demand remains stable.

-However, it is difficult to predict exact numbers or market reaction, and investors should always exercise caution and not rely solely on the halving as a guaranteed upside trigger.
+However, predicting exact numbers or market reactions is difficult, and investors should always exercise caution and not rely solely on halvings as a guaranteed growth trigger.

 Joomla templates by a4joomla